Chronicle20/atlas-transports/README.md

 #### `GET /routes/:id/schedule`

-Returns the full schedule of precomputed trips for the current UTC day.
+Returns the full schedule of precomputed trips that works irrespective of the day.

 Example response:
 ```json